SESYNC-ci/online-data-with-R-lesson/docs/_slides/scrape.md

 ~~~
-           Name
-1   B19013_001E
-2  B19013A_001E
-3  B19013B_001E
-4  B19013C_001E
-5  B19013D_001E
-6  B19013E_001E
-7  B19013F_001E
-8  B19013G_001E
-9  B19013H_001E
-10 B19013I_001E
-11  B19049_001E
-12  B19049_002E
-13  B19049_003E
-14  B19049_004E
-15  B19049_005E
-16  B25099_001E
-17  B25099_002E
-18  B25099_003E
-19  B25119_001E
-20  B25119_002E
-21  B25119_003E
+# A tibble: 21 × 2
-                                                                                                                         Label
+   Name         Label
+   <chr>        <chr>
-1                                 Estimate!!Median household income in the past 12 months (in 2017 inflation-adjusted dollars)
+ 1 B19013_001E  Estimate!!Median household income in the past 12 months (in 201…
-2                                 Estimate!!Median household income in the past 12 months (in 2017 inflation-adjusted dollars)
+ 2 B19013A_001E Estimate!!Median household income in the past 12 months (in 201…
-3                                 Estimate!!Median household income in the past 12 months (in 2017 inflation-adjusted dollars)
+ 3 B19013B_001E Estimate!!Median household income in the past 12 months (in 201…
-4                                 Estimate!!Median household income in the past 12 months (in 2017 inflation-adjusted dollars)
+ 4 B19013C_001E Estimate!!Median household income in the past 12 months (in 201…
-5                                 Estimate!!Median household income in the past 12 months (in 2017 inflation-adjusted dollars)
+ 5 B19013D_001E Estimate!!Median household income in the past 12 months (in 201…
-6                                 Estimate!!Median household income in the past 12 months (in 2017 inflation-adjusted dollars)
+ 6 B19013E_001E Estimate!!Median household income in the past 12 months (in 201…
-7                                 Estimate!!Median household income in the past 12 months (in 2017 inflation-adjusted dollars)
+ 7 B19013F_001E Estimate!!Median household income in the past 12 months (in 201…
-8                                 Estimate!!Median household income in the past 12 months (in 2017 inflation-adjusted dollars)
+ 8 B19013G_001E Estimate!!Median household income in the past 12 months (in 201…
-9                                 Estimate!!Median household income in the past 12 months (in 2017 inflation-adjusted dollars)
+ 9 B19013H_001E Estimate!!Median household income in the past 12 months (in 201…
-10                                Estimate!!Median household income in the past 12 months (in 2017 inflation-adjusted dollars)
+10 B19013I_001E Estimate!!Median household income in the past 12 months (in 201…
-11                         Estimate!!Median household income in the past 12 months (in 2017 inflation-adjusted dollars)!!Total
-12    Estimate!!Median household income in the past 12 months (in 2017 inflation-adjusted dollars)!!Householder under 25 years
-13    Estimate!!Median household income in the past 12 months (in 2017 inflation-adjusted dollars)!!Householder 25 to 44 years
-14    Estimate!!Median household income in the past 12 months (in 2017 inflation-adjusted dollars)!!Householder 45 to 64 years
-15 Estimate!!Median household income in the past 12 months (in 2017 inflation-adjusted dollars)!!Householder 65 years and over
-16                                                                                    Estimate!!Median household income!!Total
-17                                 Estimate!!Median household income!!Total!!Median household income for units with a mortgage
-18                              Estimate!!Median household income!!Total!!Median household income for units without a mortgage
-19                         Estimate!!Median household income in the past 12 months (in 2017 inflation-adjusted dollars)!!Total
-20      Estimate!!Median household income in the past 12 months (in 2017 inflation-adjusted dollars)!!Owner occupied (dollars)
-21     Estimate!!Median household income in the past 12 months (in 2017 inflation-adjusted dollars)!!Renter occupied (dollars)
+# … with 11 more rows
 ~~~
 {:.output}